What is Thunderstorm Asthma?

 Download a pollen monitoring app

-Check out our blog on the best pollen monitoring apps available here.
-Launch them daily in pollen monitoring season to check your local pollen count.
+Check out our pollen monitoring page for the best pollen monitoring stations and apps.
+Check them daily in pollen monitoring season so you know your local pollen count.

 Avoid exposure where possible